sarah-bluhm-at-aalto/predictSD/readme.md

 # predictSD
-**Prediction of cellular objects in 3D using StarDist and collection of label information into a data table.** The collected information includes object positions, maximal areas, volumes, and channel mean intensities.
+**Prediction of cellular objects in 3D using StarDist<sup>1,2</sup> and collection of label information into a data table.** The collected information includes object positions, maximal areas, volumes, and channel mean intensities.
 The data can automatically be saved in LAM-usable format, if so wanted.
+PredictSD can also be used to collect information on objects within TIFF-images from any segmentation source when provided together with the intensity images and if each label in the segmentation images is marked by a single, unique value.

 ## Installation
 PredictSD requires an environment that is capable of running StarDist.
 For the creation of such environment, see [StarDist's GitHub-page](https://github.com/stardist/stardist/).
-Additional packages are listed in 'docs/requirements.txt'.
-For installation on Win10, see 'docs/environment_setup.txt'.
+Required packages are listed in 'predictSD/docs/requirements.txt'.
+For installation on Win10 using CUDA 10.1, see 'predictSD/docs/environment_setup.txt'.

 ## labelCollect.py
 The whole process is handled through labelCollect.py, which contains information on use (open file in text editor).
 The